§ 1955. Peace Officer Psychological Evaluation.

 (3) Evaluator CPE Requirement

-(A) All evaluators must complete the POST-developed Peace Officer Psychological Screening Manual on-line exam prior to conducting preemployment psychological screening.
-Incumbent evaluators must meet this requirement no later than July 1, 2019.
+(A) Effective July 1, 2019, evaluators must complete the POST-developed Peace Officer Psychological Screening Manual on-line exam prior to conducting preemployment psychological screening.

 (B) Effective September 1, 2014, evaluators must complete 12 hours of POST-approved CPE every license renewal cycle.
 For partial cycles, CPE hours are prorated at .5 hours per month, based on the evaluator's license renewal date.
 The POST CPE requirement must be met no later than the evaluator's license renewal date.
 Additional CPE hours above the 12 hour minimum do not count toward the next two-year cycle.

 (C) The evaluator may satisfy no more than 75% [up to nine (9) hours] of the POST CPE requirement through independent learning that meets subsection 1955(b)(1).
-Independent learning includes, but is not limited to, courses delivered via the Internet, CD-ROM, satellite downlink, correspondence, and home study.
+Independent learning includes, but is not limited to, courses delivered via the Internet, including asynchronous training, correspondence, and home study.

 (4) Verification of Course Completion